IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 }
 ```

-Autograder will run your submission on 8 problematic `Search` implementations and
+Autograder will run your submission on 8 problematic `Search` implementations.
-one correct implementation to rule out false positive.
-Your test cases are expected
+It also runs one correct implementation to rule out false positive.
-to throw exceptions on all implementations except the correct one.
+Your test cases are expected to throw exceptions on all implementations except the correct one.

 ### Problem Set